Archer (2009 TV series): Characters and settings

-Archer follows the exploits of eight dysfunctional secret agents and supporting staff of the International Secret Intelligence Service (ISIS), a fictional New York–based intelligence agency.
-The group consists of Sterling Archer, the show's narcissistic, womanizing protagonist; Malory Archer, the retired agent-turned-ISIS director and Sterling's snarky, emotionally distant mother; Lana Kane, Sterling's love interest and mother of his daughter, and by far the most professional field agent at ISIS; Ray Gillette, the agency's openly gay bomb specialist; Pam Poovey, the head of the agency's Human Resources department who is often ridiculed by her peers; Cyril Figgis, a mild-mannered accountant-turned-agent; Cheryl Tunt, Malory's delusional, psychotic personal assistant; and Dr. Algernop Krieger, a bizarre, morally bankrupt scientist with little regard for the well-being of his test subjects.
+Archer follows the exploits of eight dysfunctional secret agents and support staff of the International Secret Intelligence Service (ISIS), a fictional New York–based intelligence agency.
+They are Sterling Archer, the show's narcissistic, philandering protagonist; Malory Archer, retired agent-turned-ISIS director and Sterling's abusive mother; Lana Kane, Sterling's on-and-off lover and mother of his daughter Abbiejean, and by far the most qualified ISIS field agent; Ray Gillette, the agency's openly gay bomb specialist; Pam Poovey, the foolish but exceptionally skilled human resources supervisor-turned-agent; Cyril Figgis, the mild-mannered, often ridiculed accountant-turned-agent; Cheryl Tunt, Malory's neurotic personal assistant; and Dr. Algernop Krieger, the agency's bizarre, morally bankrupt scientist with little regard for the well-being of his test subjects.

 The show features an array of supporting characters, several of whom gained expanded roles in subsequent episodes.
-Major supporting roles in Archer include Slater, an arms dealer and agent for the CIA; Katya Kazanova, head of the KGB and Sterling's former love interest; and Barry Dylan, Sterling's nemesis who, after seeking redemption, becomes his friend.
+Major supporting roles in Archer include Len Trexler, the head of rival spy agency ODIN (Organization of Democratic Intelligence Networks); Slater, an arms dealer and undercover agent for the CIA; Katya Kazanova, head of the KGB and Sterling's former love interest; Fabian Kingsworth, the powerful CEO of spy conglomerate IIA (International Intelligence Agency); Zara Khan, an Interpol agent who joins the agency as Sterling's new partner; and Barry Dylan, Sterling's nemesis who, after seeking redemption, forges an alliance.

-Events in Archer's early seasons transpire in an anachronistic, Cold War-esque universe.
-By proxy, the real time history is frequently referenced, though the comedy's timeline is intentionally vague.
-This method allowed producers the discretion to source elements they felt best fit the in-canon universe.
-In the show's more contemporary episodes, Archer eschews its spy comedy roots to advance Sterling's character arc.
-Each season has a unique mythology of events that highlights the group's incompetence, where they are forced to undertake a series of strange tasks in highly unusual circumstances.
+Events in Archer's early seasons transpire in an anachronistic, Cold War–esque universe.
+The real-time history is therefore frequently referenced despite the comedy's ambiguous timeline.
+This method of plot structure allowed producers the discretion to source elements they felt best fit the in-canon universe.
+In the show's middle seasons, Archer eschews its spy premise to advance Sterling's character arc.
+Each season has a unique mythology of events highlighting the group's incompetence during their exploits.
 The main storyline climaxes when Sterling falls into a coma.
 From seasons eight to ten, Archer is reimagined in three self-contained universes, coinciding with a deeper exploration of Sterling's psyche.

-Seasons
+Overview

 Syndication and streaming

 The cable television network Comedy Central previously owned exclusive US broadcast syndication rights for Archer.
 Comedy Central began airing the series on their network on March 2, 2015, in one-hour program time slots.
 In Canada, the show is syndicated nationally on Adult Swim (previously Teletoon's Teletoon at Night block from 2010 to 2019), and new episodes are aired in tandem with the American broadcast.
-Endemol Shine International distributes Archer internationally.
+Endemol Shine International (now Banijay Rights) distributes Archer internationally.

 In 2014, Amazon Prime Video and Hulu purchased online streaming rights to Archer as part of multiyear licensing agreements with 20th Television.
-Beginning in 2018, Hulu retains exclusive streaming rights to the show in the US via a new licensing agreement with 20th Century Fox.
+Beginning in 2018, Hulu retains exclusive streaming rights to the show in the United States via a new licensing agreement with 20th Century Fox.

+The series is available on Tubi as of September 1, 2025.